Scheduling an Appointment

 What if a student needs medical attention when SHAC is closed?

-For emergency medical attention students are referred to Canton-Potsdam Hospital Emergency Room (50 Leroy Street) which is located in the Village of Potsdam approximately one mile from the Clarkson campus.
+For emergency medical attention, students are referred to the Canton-Potsdam Hospital Emergency Room (50 Leroy Street, Potsdam), approximately one mile from the Clarkson campus.

-Please note The Urgent Care Center, CPH afterhours clinic and Canton Potsdam Hospital’s billing is not associated with Clarkson University and you may encounter a charge if you do not have accepted medical insurance coverage.
+Please note: Billing for The Urgent Care Center, CPH Afterhours Clinic and Canton-Potsdam Hospital is not associated with Clarkson University, and you may encounter a charge if you do not have accepted medical insurance coverage.

-No, we do not fill prescriptions at the SHAC.
-If you have a prescription to be filled, the local pharmacies are Kinney Drugs, Walgreens, or Wal-Mart (all within 5 miles of campus) or Price Chopper in Canton (approx. 11 miles)
+No, we do not fill prescriptions at SHAC.
+If you have a prescription to be filled, the local pharmacies are Kinney Drugs, Walgreens or Walmart, all within five miles of campus, or Price Chopper in Canton, approximately 11 miles away.

-No. Treatment obtained at SHAC is confidential and we will only discuss your visit with individual(s) listed on a consent signed by the student receiving services.
+No. Treatment obtained at SHAC is confidential, and we will only discuss your visit with the individual(s) listed on a consent form signed by the student receiving services.

 Are there any recommended health-related items students should bring to Clarkson University?